geaz/muRLi/README.md

 - **maxF** *The highest frequency registered by muRLi - 3140 -> Between highest note on a flute and on a 88-key piano*

 The volume and frequency are zero, if **muRLi** recognized silence for at least five seconds.
-This way a MOD could calculate some abient lights for the silence phase.
+This way a MOD could calculate some ambient lights for the silence phase.

-Scripts are able to return up to two different colors per run by calling the function *sCF*.
+Scripts are able to return up to two different colors per run by calling the *sCF* method.
-The methods has the following signature:
+It has the following signature:

 ```sCF(int colorFrame, int hexColor)```